Portugal in Panorama is a captioned photo collection of 22 locations captured with the Apple iPhone camera.

 Alto da Sapinha

-This panoramic photo in no way captures the exhilarating view from a roadside overlook on the return drive between Castelo Rodrigo and Barca d’ Alva.
+This Portugal in panorama photo in no way captures the exhilarating view from a roadside overlook on the return drive between Castelo Rodrigo and Barca d’ Alva.

 It was, however, my favorite view of the trip.